 How To Survive A Painful Let-Down

-When you’re breastfeeding, it’s not uncommon to experience painful let-down.
-Sometimes this can happen when you first start breast feeding, but it can also happen during later stages of nursing.
-Let-down is when milk made in the alveoli is released and the milk flows through the various ducts in your breast and ultimately exits through your nipples.
+When you’re breastfeeding, it’s not uncommon to experience painful let-downs.
+Sometimes, this can happen when you first start breastfeeding, but it can also happen during later stages of nursing.
+Let-down is when milk made in the alveoli is released, and the milk flows through the various ducts in your breast and ultimately exits through your nipples.
 It is also called the milk-ejection reflex.

-If you’re experiencing pain with your let-down, it’s important to talk to a lactation consultant or professional so they can help you determine what could be causing the problem.
-Sometimes there are underlying issues that affect milk supply or flow that need to be addressed before they can be resolved.
+If you’re experiencing pain with your let-down, you must talk to a lactation consultant or professional so they can help you determine what could be causing the problem.
+Sometimes, underlying issues that affect milk supply or flow need to be addressed before they can be resolved.

-How do I Know if I have Painful Let-Down?
+How do I know if I have a Painful Let-Down?

 If you experience this pain during breastfeeding, you may notice: